Deploy Microsoft 365 Apps from a local source

 Before you begin

 This article is intended for administrators in environments where the account used to run the ODT has admin privileges on the client device.
 This can be achieved by either using a software deployment solution or allowing the users to run installations with admin privileges.
-For enterprise environments we recommend using Microsoft Intune or Microsoft Configuration Manager.
-Check out this video and the Intune documentation to learn more about deploying the Microsoft 365 Apps this way.
+To reduce the complexity of deploying and managing the Microsoft 365 Apps, we recommend using Microsoft Intune or Microsoft Configuration Manager.
+Check out this video and the Intune documentation on Microsoft 365 Apps to learn more.

 If you want to install Microsoft 365 Apps on a single device or small number of devices, we recommend reviewing Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac or Use the Office offline installer.

 In general, we recommend deploying Microsoft 365 Apps from the cloud with Microsoft Intune or through Microsoft Configuration Manager.
 This reduces the complexity of configuring the installation as well as having to the local shares on a regular base.

 The steps in this article are based on the following approach:

 - Manage updates to Office automatically, without any administrative overhead.
 For more information, see Choose how to manage updates.
 If you want to manage updates for the Microsoft 365 Apps, we recommend using servicing profile.

 - Lead with Current Channel: Deploy Current Channel to the majority of devices.
 This enables users to benefit from the latest features and product improvements as soon as possible.
 Create a second package for installing Monthly Enterprise Channel for users who need more predictability and a fixed update cycle.

 You can customize these options to match the requirements for your organization, including deploying additional or different update channels, and deploying Visio and Project.
 For more information, see Customize your deployment.

 Step 1: Create shared folders for installation files